 How do I apply for a waiver of the Series 65 based on my professional certification?

-The Form U4 has a box that should be checked indicating the certification that you hold.
-The CRD system then check databases of all active certificants prepared by the certifying organizations.
+The Form U4 has a box in Section 8 that should be checked indicating the certification that you hold.
+The CRD system then checks databases of all active certificants prepared by the certifying organizations.
 You may want to verify your status with the organization prior to registering.

 Will having a qualifying professional designation also waive the requirement for taking the Series 66?

-No, having a qualifying professional designation only will waive the Series 65 requirement.
+No, having a qualifying professional designation will only waive the Series 65 requirement.
 That is because passing the Series 66 is equivalent to having passed both the Series 63 and Series 65.
-Having a valid FINRA Series 7 also is a co-requisite for registering using the Series 66.
+Having a valid FINRA Securities Industry Essentials Exam and Series 7 Exam are also co-requisites for registering using the Series 66.

 How long must I wait after failing an exam before I can take it again?